 United Nations funding is characterized by its complexity, which reflects both the diversity of the organization’s missions and the complicated network of structures.
 This funding is provided by three types of instruments:

 The UN’s extrabudgetary resources are understood, in general, to be all funding other than that derived from compulsory contributions or revenue-producing activities.
 These resources consist of voluntary contributions from member states and finance support activities, substantive activities (for example in addition to the activities financed by the regular budget) as well as operational activities (technical cooperation).
 In accordance with the financial regulations, these funds take the form of “trust funds, reserve and special accounts” (Article 4.13).
-In the 2012/2013 draft budget, these funds accounted for more than double the regular budget ($12.441 billion compared to $5.291 billion).
+In the 2012/2013 draft budget, these funds accounted for more than two and a half times the regular budget appropriations ($14.099 billion compared to $5.530 billion).